PROVISIONS ON PEER REVIEWING PROCESS

 2. The executive secretary performs a preliminary evaluation of manuscripts received by the editorial board, correspondence of the content to the journal profile and subjects, send them for reviewing to editorial board members, scientific editors of the sections, specialists in respective subjects.

-3. All manuscripts submitted to the editorial board are directed to the profile of research to one reviewer, and if necessary - to two reviewers.
+3. All manuscripts submitted to the editorial board are directed to two, and if necessary, to more reviewers based on the research profile.
 Reviewers are assigned by the Editor-in-Chief of the Journal.
 According to the Editor-in-Chief (under certain circumstances) reviewers can be assigned by members of the editorial board.
 In some cases, the selection of reviewers determined on a meeting of the editorial board.

 4. For the reviewing process, reviewers can act as members of the editorial board of the journal as well as external qualified professionals who have profound professional knowledge and experience in a particular scientific area: Doctor of Sciences, Professors, as a rule.